 FedEx Corp.
 Reports Higher First Quarter Earnings

-MEMPHIS, Tenn., September 16, 2015 … FedEx Corp.
-(NYSE: FDX) today reported earnings of $2.42 per diluted share for the first quarter ended August 31, compared to adjusted earnings of $2.12 per diluted share a year ago.
-Without adjustment, FedEx earned $2.26 per diluted share last year.
+MEMPHIS, Tenn., September 20, 2016 … FedEx Corp.
+(NYSE: FDX) today reported earnings of $2.65 per diluted share ($2.90 per diluted share on an adjusted basis) for the first quarter ended August 31, compared to earnings of $2.42 per diluted share a year ago.

 First Quarter Results

-FedEx Corp. reported the following consolidated results for the first quarter:
+FedEx Corp. reported the following consolidated results for the first quarter (adjusted measures exclude TNT Express integration and Outlook restructuring program costs and intangible asset amortization expense):

 FedEx Express Segment

-For the first quarter, the FedEx Express segment reported:
+For the first quarter, the FedEx Express segment reported (adjusted measures exclude TNT Express integration costs):

 FedEx Ground Segment